d2api/d2api.github.io/docs/activities/the-big-scrape.md

+---
+title: global activity history
+sidebar_position: 2
+---

 #### collecting everyone's activity history

-this is a really big proposal, are you sure? we're talking maybe 35-40 TB of raw data (from all time) or consuming many hundreds of PGCRs per second, ongoing, forever, if you just want to keep up with current activity
+this is a really big proposal, are you sure? we're talking maybe 35-40 TB of raw data, if you want data from all time,
+or consuming many hundreds of PGCRs per second, ongoing, forever, if you just want to keep up with current activity

 the tl;dr here is, PGCRs are incrementing one at a time. you can request